Belotti01/NekaiLib/README.md

 ### Nekai.Common
 The main Nekai framework - includes many extension methods, a logging system, JSON serialization classes, a fatal exception system, helpful enums, and much more.
-Base mainly on .NET, but also DotNext and Serilog.
+Based mainly on .NET, but also DotNext and Serilog.

 ### Nekai.Razor
 Simplifies implementation of the FluentUI components library, and builds components upon it.